Blockchain-for-Developers/fa17-hw02/ex1/README.md

     "Hello World"

-To do so you must
+To do so you must:
 1. Download this repository
 2. Download the required software dependencies
 3. Compile the provided `Greeter.sol` "Hello World" smart contract